-For ship crews, the C-1 visa, which must also be possessed by crew members of a shipping company during short stopovers in the USA.
+Ship crews need the C-1 visa, which must also be obtained by crew members of a shipping company during short stopovers in the USA.

 There are different visa categories for students who want to study in the USA.
-If they want to study at an accredited educational institute, they need the F-1 visa.
-For a non-academic institute, the M-1 visa be applied for.
-Interns and participants in exchange programs can apply for the J visa apply.
+If you want to study at an accredited educational institute, you will need the F-1 visa.
+For a non-academic institute, the M-1 visa will be applied for.
+Interns and participants in exchange programs can apply for the J-visa option.

 Tourist visa USA

 Germany participates in the Visa Waiver Program (Visa Waiver Program) through ESTA, which makes it easier for German citizens to travel to the United States.
 In 2009, the requirements for visa-free travel were increased to strengthen security.
 Citizens of countries that are part of this program may continue to enter the U.S. without a visa, but must apply for ESTA approval well in advance of their trip.
 ESTA is an automated form responsible for all tourists participating in visa-free travel.